circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 The account and permissions system we use is not as clear as we would like and as mentioned we have a much improved system in development with users as first class citizens in CircleCI.

-## Adding Deployment Keys to GitHub or Bitbucket
+## Deployment Keys

 When you add a new project,
 CircleCI creates a deployment key on the web-based VCS (GitHub or Bitbucket) for your project.
 To prevent CircleCI from pushing to your repository, this deployment key is read-only.

-The deployment key is read-only, to prevent CircleCI from pushing to your repository.
-However, sometimes you may want push to the repository from your builds and you cannot do this with a read-only deployment key.
-It is possible to manually add a read/write deployment key with the following steps.
+If you want to push to the repository from your builds, you will need a deployment key with write access.
+The steps to create a read-write deployment key depend on your VCS.

+### Creating a GitHub Read-Write Key

 In this example, the GitHub repository is `https://github.com/you/test-repo` and the project on CircleCI is `https://circleci.com/gh/you/test-repo`.